 We were also told they have many letters from when Jackson was in the White House reminding his son to rule with a gentle hand, that 1 willing worker gets more done then 2 forced ones.

 We then headed for a mansion tour.
-We weren’t allowed to take pictures inside but it was beautiful.
+Although weren’t allowed to take pictures inside, it was beautiful.
 They have some of the original wallpaper that Jackson’s wife picked out and put out.
 You can see some of it and other inside pictures on The Hermitage Website.

 The front door walks in to the main foyer on left is the parlor and family living room.
 The left wing always has the dining room and butlers pantry.
 The right wing holds 2 bedrooms including the ones where Jackson passed.